68 Sights in Brno, Czechia (with Map and Images)

 Hvězdárna a planetárium Brno Hvězdárna a planetárium Brno / CC BY-SA 3.0 cz

-Brno Observatory and Planetarium is a contributory organization of the statutory city of Brno, whose history dates back to the 50s of the 20th century.
-This cultural and educational institution, which combines an observatory and a planetarium, opened in 1954, is located in the middle of the park on the hill Kraví hora in the northwest of the Brno-Centre city district at an altitude of 305 m above sea level.
-The top of the dome of the planetarium, which is located at an altitude of 318 m above sea level, is the highest point in a radius of several kilometers.
-The director of the Brno Observatory and Planetarium has been Jiří Dušek since 2008.
+The Brno Observatory and Planetarium is a contributory organization of the Statutory City of Brno, whose history dates back to the 1950s.
+This cultural and educational institution, which combines an observatory and a planetarium, opened in 1954, is located in the middle of the park on the Kraví hora hill in the northwest of the Brno-střed district at an altitude of 305 m above sea level.
+The top of the planetarium dome, located at an altitude of 318 m above sea level, is the highest point within a radius of several kilometers.
+Since 2008, Jiří Dušek has been the director of the Brno Observatory and Planetarium.

 Wikipedia: Hvězdárna a planetárium Brno (CS), Website